 By Edward J. Walsh

-Both companies are stressing compliance with Navy "open-architecture" mandates, radar technology risk reduction, and the need to meet new airborne and missile threats for next-generation radar systems.
+Both companies are stressing compliance with Navy “open-architecture” mandates, technology risk reduction, and the need to meet new airborne and missile threats.

-The Navy has said that the CG(X) plan and its military radar development will be announced this year, aiming at construction of a new cruiser class focused on fleet air defense and ballistic missile defense (BMD), to replace the Ticonderoga (CG 47) class of Aegis guided missile cruisers.
-The 2010 defense budget request from the Obama Administration would delay the new cruiser program.
+The Navy has said that the CG(X) plan will be announced this year, aiming at construction of a new cruiser class focused on fleet air defense and ballistic missile defense (BMD), to replace the Ticonderoga (CG 47) class of Aegis guided missile cruisers.

 Lockheed Martin is the Navy’s longtime supplier for the SPY-1(v) Aegis area-defense radar aboard the Ticonderogas and Arleigh Burke-class (DDG 51) destroyers.
 Raytheon builds the combat system for the Navy’s amphibs and carriers and is systems integration lead for the new three-ship class of Zumwalt (DDG-1000) destroyers.

 The companies now are collaborating on testing of the dual-band radar (DBR), the primary air-defense radar for the DDG-1000 and the Gerald R. Ford-class (CNV 78) aircraft carriers, three of which are planned.
 Raytheon builds the SPY-3 multi-function radar (MFR) segment of the DBR and MS2 provides the volume-search radar (VSR).
 A production contract is expected this year.